BerlinUnited/NaoTH/Utils/py/BallDetection/RegressionNetwork/README.md

 The scripts are optimised for 16x16 single channel input images and output (4,1) vector representing radius, x, y and confidence of the ball location relative to the image.

+run `python train.py` to train the fy_1500 model.
+Modify the script to train other models.
+You can pass trainings parameter as command line arguments like so:
+`python train.py --epochs 1`

+The command line arguments are then passed to the main function and evaluated there.
+This is done so it can be used from other scripts as well.
+See `experiments/rerun_training_and_compare.py` for an example.

 ## Export Neural Networks
 Currently we have two methods for exporting the trained neural network.
 One exports a json file for use with the frugally deep learning lib.
 The other exports c++ code.
 The c++ exported version is designed to be used inside the NaoTH Framework.

+### C++ Version - devil code generator 1
+run `python devil_code_generator1/compile.py`